fxsth/audiobook-organizer/README.md

 # audiobook-organizer
 audiobook-organizer is a tool to split, rename and tag audiobooks.
-Tagging works unsupervised with the first result in iTunes search.
+Tagging works automatically with the first result in iTunes search.

 `audiobook-organizer.py "/path/to/audiobookfiles" "author - book title" "/path/to/outputdirectory"`